Skip to content

 1. Clone — agr sparse-checkouts the repo from GitHub (fast, even for large repos)

-2. Search — it finds a directory named after the skill that contains SKILL.md
+2. Search — it finds a directory with the given name that contains SKILL.md (or RALPH.md)

-3. Copy — it installs that directory into each configured tool's skills folder
+3. Copy — it installs that directory into the appropriate location (each tool's skills folder for skills, .agents/ralphs/ for ralphs)

 The handle format determines which repo gets cloned: